 All children, regardless of their age, ability, aptitude and any special education needs they may have are entitled to a full-time education.
-Our school recognises that absent pupils (on school roll but not attending) and a child missing education (not on school roll or being educated elsewhere) is a vital warning sign of potential abuse or neglect and will follow the school procedures for unauthorised absence and for children absent from education.
+Our school recognises that (i) absent pupils (on school roll but not attending) and a child frequently missing education/going missing from education, home or care (not on school roll or being educated elsewhere) is a vital warning sign of potential abuse or neglect and will follow the school procedures for unauthorised absence, children absent from education and also unexplainable and/or persistent absences and (ii) a child who has experienced multiple suspensions is at risk of being permanently excluded from schools, colleges and in alternative provision or a pupil referral unit.
 It is also recognised that, when not in school, children may be vulnerable to or exposed to other risks, including missing education in the future, so we work with parents and other partners to keep children in school whenever possible.